richardbristow/converter/README.md

 It has serverless backend to support the currency conversion.
 This is used to cache the api responses from fixer.io to a dynamodb table, to remain within the api rate limits of the free fixer account.

-*Note: It was made to practice with various things, one of them being css-grid so it most likely will not render in IE correctly.*
+***Note**: It was made to practice with various things, one of them being css-grid so it most likely will not render in IE correctly.*

 ## Installation